waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 With dispatcher running in the background, --db-dir option for "osm3s_query" program is not needed.
-You can run the "test-first.op" query example - mentioned above - without providing the database directory argument as follows (assuming "example" file is in your current directory):
+You can run the "test-first.op" query example - mentioned above - without providing the database directory argument as follows (assuming "test-first.op" file is in your current directory):
 ```
-    $ osm3s_query < test-first.op
+    $ osm3s_query < test-first.op | sort -u
 ```

 To stop the dispatcher daemon, as the overpass user run: